 Even though warning labels appeared on cigarette packs back in the late 1960’s, it wasn’t until around 1985 that the understanding of the harm caused by secondhand smoke started to catch on.
 In 2000, states started taking measures to ban smoking in restaurants and bars.
 In fact, in 2002 Delaware was the first state to ban smoking in restaurants, bars and the workplace.
-New York, Massachusetts, Rhode Island and Washington soon followed.
-In fact, almost half of the states in the USA have comprehensive smoking bans.

 So what about our friend from South Dakota?

 Besides the fact that the bar was like a dungeon with low ceilings, it had an inadequate heating, ventilation and cooling systems (HVAC).
 Even back in the 1980’s, people realized that ions help in the fight against not only smoke, but also odors and other airborne contaminants that impact health.

 Today, ionization is a standard tool in the fight to improving indoor air quality.
 Ionizers are used in many gambling casinos where smoking is allowed.
 Ionizers are used not only to keep the cooling coils clean on the upstream side of the HVAC systems, but on the downstream side where air enters the gambling halls.
 The goal is to keep the players healthy.